scozv/blog/_posts/2016-07-27-bolero-a-restful-scaffold-with-scala.md

 > * `FakeApplication` for HTTP Request mock,
 > * Deploy with `sbt-native`.
 >
-> This article, currently, is written in Chinese, and will be in English soon.
 > You may find the source code of `Bolero` on [scozv/bolero](https://github.com/scozv/bolero).

 <!--more-->